knowledge is structured in consciousness

-But at Maharishi School achievement is measured by more than just academic results.
-We want all our graduates to leave with a heightened sense of self-confidence, a level of social conscience that reflects our motto ‘The World is my Family’ and most of all, happiness.
-In fact Ofsted’s Parent View Survey indicates that 98% of parents report that their child is happy at our School.
+We set out below an analysis of the results for GCSE and KS2.
+Overall we are pleased with the results this year.
+Whilst we are proud of our pupils’ efforts, here at Maharishi School achievement is measured by more than just academic results.
+We want all our graduates to leave with a heightened sense of self-confidence, a level of social conscience that reflects our motto ‘The World is my Family’ and, most of all, happiness.
+In fact Ofsted’s Parent View Survey indicates that 96% of parents report that their child is happy at our School.

 76.5% of pupils achieved a good level of development.
 This has increased from 29.4% in 2014.
 Last year Lancashire’s pass rate was 63.3%.